MORTGAGE RATES TODAY IN OKLAHOMA

 • The Fed: The federal funds rate serves as a benchmark for other interest rates, including mortgage rates.

-• Inflation: When inflation rises, the purchasing power of money decreases, making it more expensive for lenders to lend money.
+• Inflation: When inflation rises, the purchasing power of money decreases, making it more expensive for mortgage lenders to lend money.
 As a result, they may increase interest rates to compensate.

 • Unemployment rate: Lower unemployment can result in higher mortgage rates.
 A low unemployment rate indicates a strong economy, which typically leads to increased demand for housing.
 This increased demand puts upward pressure on home prices and, not surprisingly, mortgage interest rates.